code-lab-org/nost-tools/docs/source/release_docs/icd/index.rst

 .. image:: media/image48.png
    :alt: Table Description automatically generated
-   :width: 6.46875in
+   :width: 8 in
-   :height: 4.20469in

 Figure 12.
-Detailed Message Flow for a Generic Managed Application
+Detailed Message Flow for a Generic Managed Application. (click to enlarge)

 Table 10 contains the necessary events, seen in Figure 12, that are published for a managed application test case along with their publisher